 Most of our meetings and events are free and open to the public, but for the most benefits and to support our education and advocacy mission, please join Wild Ones and become a member.
 When you're a member of Wild Ones, you're a member of HGCNY!

-We generally meet at Liverpool Library (directions) on the last Sunday of the month during the September through April program year.
+We meet at Liverpool Library (directions) on the last Sunday of the month during the September through April program year.
 We generally take a field trip in May, then visit local gardens during the summer months.

-Sunday September 30 at 2:00 pm at Liverpool Library
+Sunday, Oct 2 at 2:00 pm at Liverpool Library

-Sunday October 28 at 2:00 pm at Liverpool Library
+Sunday, November 6 at 2:00 pm at Liverpool Library

-Sunday November 25 at 2:00 pm at Liverpool Library
+Sunday, November 27 at 2:00 pm at Liverpool Library

 NO MEETING IN DECEMBER